 Integration with SharePoint

 Microsoft Lists can be used in Microsoft 365 not only via the Lists app but also in SharePoint sites.
-This integration is available as a standard option.
-You can access Microsoft Lists in SharePoint from two places:
+This integration is available as standard.
+You can access MS Lists in SharePoint from two places:

 - By clicking the “New” button on the home page of a site.